javiearth/git-course/git-course.md

 `$ git init`

-Git shows a message indicating that the the git repository is initialized.
+Git displays a message confirming the repository has been initialized.
 It also tells you that it has created a default branch for yout project, we'll learn about that a bit later.

 The command `git init` creates a hidden subdirectory (.git), but you don't need to know anything about it, you won't use it, git manages it for you.